Nikesh Shukla is a writer.

 Nikesh's third novel, The One Who Wrote Destiny, was published by Atlantic Books in April 2018.
 ‘A funny and moving novel about what we inherit and what we create for ourselves’ according to the Sunday Times.

 His first book for teenagers, Run, Riot, was released in June 2018.
 It has been nominated for the Carnegie Medal, shortlisted for a Specsavers National Book Award and longlisted for the Branford Boase Award.
-His second YA, The Boxer, is out in June 2019.
+His second YA, The Boxer, was out in June 2019.

 Nikesh was a columnist for Observer Magazine and The Pool.
 He was shortlisted for a Liberty Human Rights Award, one of the Bookseller’s 100 most influential people in publishing, and one of Foreign Policy’s 100 Global Thinkers in 2016.
 TIME Magazine recently named him as one of the twelve leaders shaping the next generation of artists